Healthcare and Insurance

-The German healthcare and social insurance system is based on the principle of solidarity.
-Every insured citizen contributes to the social insurance fund, and all citizens get to benefit from its services.
+The German healthcare and social security system is based on the principle of solidarity.
+This means that everyone who is insured pays a social security contribution to the equal benefit of everyone.

 1. Health insurance